Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 - weakness

 Iron deficiency anemia may be among the first symptoms of celiac disease that a healthcare professional notices.
+Research suggests iron deficiency is significant in both children and adults with celiac disease.2

 7. Autoimmune disorders